-- 5 Shindell D. et al. (2012) Simultaneously mitigating near-term climate change and improving human health and food security, Sci.
-335:183, 183. ("We identified 14 measures targeting methane and BC emissions that reduce projected global mean warming ~0.5°C by 2050."); see also Bond, et al., and accompanying press release.
+5 Shindell D. et al. (2012) Simultaneously mitigating near-term climate change and improving human health and food security, Sci.
+335(6065):183-189, 183. ("We identified 14 measures targeting methane and BC emissions that reduce projected global mean warming ~0.5°C by 2050."); see also Bond, et al., and accompanying press release.
 Bond T. C. et al. (2013) Bounding the role of black carbon in the climate system: a scientific assessment, Accepted for publication in the J. of Geophys.
-Res. -Atmos., DOI:10.1002/jgrd.50171; and American Geophysical Union (2013) Black carbon is much larger cause of climate change than previously assessed, press release. - 6 See United Nations Environment Programme & World Meteorological Organization (herein after UNEP/WMO) (2011) INTEGRATED ASSESSMENT OF BLACK CARBON AND TROPOSPHERIC OZONE, at Table 5.2. - 7 During the past half century, the rate of global warming has been about 0.13°C per decade.
-IPCC (2007) Technical Summary, in Climate Change 2007: The Physical Science Basis, 36.
+Res. -ATMOS., DOI:10.1002/jgrd.50171; and American Geophysical Union (2013) Black carbon is much larger cause of climate change than previously assessed, press release.

+6 See United Nations Environment Programme & World Meteorological Organization (herein after UNEP/WMO) (2011) INTEGRATED ASSESSMENT OF BLACK CARBON AND TROPOSPHERIC OZONE, Table 5.2.

+7 During the past half century, the rate of global warming has been about 0.13°C per decade.
+Solomon S. et al. (2007) TECHNICAL SUMMARY in CLIMATE CHANGE 2007: THE PHYSICAL SCIENCE BASIS, Contribution of Working Group I to the Fourth Assessment Report of the Intergovernmental Panel on Climate Change, 36.
 The rate of warming in the Arctic is currently at least twice the global average and in the Himalayas and Tibet three times the average.
-Arctic Monitoring and Assessment Programme (2011) Snow, Water, ICE and Permafrost in the Arctic, Executive Summary and Key Message, 4.
+Arctic Monitoring and Assessment Programme (2011) SNOW, WATER, ICE AND PERMAFROST IN THE ARCTIC, EXECUTIVE SUMMARY AND KEY MESSAGE, 4.
 Average global surface temperatures have increased by 0.8°C, over the 1880-1920 average, and under business-as-usual it could increase by an additional 2°C by 2070.
-Hansen J. et al. (2010) Global surface temperature change, Rev. Geophys.
-48:4004; IPCC (2007) Technical Summary, in Climate Change 2007: The Physical Science Basis, 36; and UNEP/WMO (2011) Integrated Assessment

-OF BLACK CARBON AND TROPOSPHERIC OZONE.
+Hansen J. et al. (2010) Global surface temperature change, REV. GEOPHYS.
+48:4004; Solomon S. et al. (2007) TECHNICAL SUMMARY in CLIMATE CHANGE 2007: THE PHYSICAL SCIENCE BASIS, Contribution of Working Group I to the Fourth Assessment Report of the Intergovernmental Panel on Climate Change, 36; and UNEP/ WMO (2011) INTEGRATED ASSESSMENT OF BLACK CARBON AND TROPOSPHERIC OZONE.